tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Wizard’s Hat of Conjuration

-Once per day, you can pull a useful non-magical common item out of this hat.
+Once per full recovery, you can pull a useful non-magical common item out of this hat.
 The item must be able to fit through the brim of the hat, so you couldn’t pull out a siege engine or a horse.
 You could, though, produce a sword, or length of chain, or a saw, or a delicate vase decorated with salacious paintings of frolicking kobolds.
 The hat can also produce small living creatures, like rabbits or cats or doves or maybe even the aforementioned frolicking kobolds.

 **Quirk:** Kleptomania; you unconsciously steal items and stick them inside your hat.
 Sometimes, you can’t find them again afterwards.